dark-rai/Dice-Challenge/README.md

 A simple game using basic JavaScript.

 # Overview
 This is a simple dice game created using basic JavaScript, HTML, and CSS.
 The game involves rolling two dice and determining the winner based on the higher value.
-Each time the page is refreshed, the dice are rolled again, displaying new values and announcing the winner.
+Each time the page is refreshed, the dice are rolled again, displaying new values and announcing the winner. <br><br>
 It can be accessed at https://dark-rai.github.io/Dice-Challenge/

 # Features